 Traditional least-cost path analysis finds the shortest functional distance between two points based on the resistant surface.
 The cost distance (or functional distance) between two points along any particular pathway is equal to the cumulative cost of moving through the associated cells.
 Least-cost path analysis finds the path with the least total cost.
 This least-cost path approach can be extended to a multidirectional approach that measures the functional distance (or least-cost path distance) from a focal cell to every other cell in the landscape.
 In the resistant kernel estimator, the complement of least-cost path distance (a.k.a. functional proximity; see below) to each cell from the focal cell is multiplied by a weight reflecting the shape and width of the standard kernel.
 The result is a resistant kernel that depicts the functional ecological neighborhood of the focal cell.
 In essence, the standard kernel is an estimate of the fundamental ecological neighborhood and is appropriate when resistant to movement is irrelevant (e.g., highly vagile species in a wildlife application), while the resistant kernel is an estimate of the realized ecological neighborhood when resistance to movement is relevant.

-FRAGSTATS implements resistant kernels, defined by the combination of kernel shape and bandwidth along with a resistant surface, in cell-level metrics as a means of defining the ecological neighborhood of a focal cell for ecological processes in which resistance to flow is relevant.
-As with the standard kernel, we set the maximum kernel value to be 1 at the focal cell and let neighboring cell values decrease according to the selected kernel form and bandwidth in combination with resistance until the kernel values approach zero.
+FRAGSTATS implements resistant kernels, defined by the combination of kernel shape and width along with a resistant surface, in cell-level metrics as a means of defining the ecological neighborhood of a focal cell for ecological processes in which resistance to flow is relevant.
+As with the standard kernel, we set the maximum kernel value to be 1 at the focal cell and let neighboring cell values decrease according to the selected kernel form and width in combination with resistance until the kernel values approach zero.
 Likewise, we truncate the kernel as appropriate based on the chosen kernel form.

-The resistant kernel algorithm is implemented as follows, and illustrated in figure 1 below:
+The resistant kernel algorithm is implemented as follows, and illustrated in figure 2 below:

 1. First, assign a cost to each cell (Fig. 2B).
 Cost represents the relative cost of moving through a neighboring cell from the focal cell.
 The minimum cost is 1 and the maximum is unbounded, but represents how many times more costly it is relative to the minimum.
 Thus, if the least costly class to move through has a cost of 1 and another class is 10 times more costly to move through, it is assigned a cost of 10.
 There are two options for specifying costs: